 Russian-born tenor Viktor Antipenko, praised for his effortless, expansive sound and excellent technique, continues to sing leading roles to great acclaim, and becoming a tenor to watch in the dramatic repertoire.

-Recent engagements include the title role in Parsifal at Theater Chemnitz, the title role of Lohengrin at Theatro Municipal de São Paulo and Opéra de Rouen, Andrey in Mazeppa with Ópera de Oviedo, Prince Vaudemont in Iolanta at the Tchaikovsky Concert Hall, Don Jose in Carmen at the Bolshoi Theatre, Opera Las Vegas, Opera Fairbanks and at the Winter International Arts Festival in Sochi, Russia; Luigi in Il Tabarro with Vero Beach Opera; Pinkerton in Madama Butterfly with Ópera de Oviedo and Opera Las Vegas; Grigori in Boris Godunov at the Badisches Staatstheater Karlsruhe; and Erik in Der fliegende Holländer at the Bolshoi Theatre.
+Other credits, including Lohengrin at Theatro Municipal de São Paulo and Opéra de Rouen; Don José in Carmen at the Bolshoi Theatre, a role which he also performed with Opera Las Vegas, Opera Fairbanks, and in concert with the Allentown Symphony Orchestra, and at a gala performance at the Winter International Arts Festival led by Maestro Yuri Bashmet in Sochi, Russia; Luigi in Il Tabarro with Vero Beach Opera; his debut in Spain as Pinkerton in Madama Butterfly with Ópera de Oviedo, a role which he also performed with Opera Las Vegas; Vaudemont in Iolanta with New Opera NYC in San Francisco; Grigori in a special gala performance of Boris Godunov at the Badisches Staatstheater Karlsruhe and Erik in Der fliegende Holländer at the Bolshoi Theatre.